-Ice fishing on all public and designated fish basins (see map) in Ankeny is allowed.
+Ice Fishing on all designated fish basins (see map) in Ankeny is allowed.
 The process is quite different.
 The gear needed to be successful is also quite different than fishing open water.
 Gear: Ice auger to cut holes in the ice.
 Ice scoop to remove ice from holes.
 Small ice fishing rods.
-Reels with very light line - 2 to 6 lb test depending on fish to be caught.
+Reels with very light line-2 to 6 lb test depending on fish to be caught.
 Bucket for fish transportation.
 Small ice fishing jigs.
 Vexilar or other electronics to identify fish and your lure below the ice.
-Shelter, heater and warm clothes.
-Safety Equipment:

-Technique: For information on "How To" participate in ice fishing go to the following resource.
+Technique: For information on "How To" participate in ice fishing go to the following resource: http://publications.iowa.gov/ 37499/1/icefish.pdf